-The Husqvarna 440 series is intended for light to medium chainsawing uses.
-Although the line is not supposed to be the brand’s most impressive chainsaw, many people find them helpful for around the yard due to their lightweight, power, and ease of use.
+The Husqvarna 440 series is intended for light to medium chainsawing.
+Although the line is not supposed to be the brand’s most impressive chainsaw, many people find them helpful for around the yard due to their light weight, power, and ease of use.

 The two chainsaws within this series are the 440 and 440E.
-At first glance, the two chainsaws look identical, and they are in many ways.
-They offer the same chainsaw power and specs, and they even cost the same on most retailer sites.
+At first glance, they look identical, and they are in many ways.
+They offer the same chainsaw power and specs and even cost the same on most retailer sites.

-With that being said, there is one notable difference between the two: the 440E includes an on-board toolless tensioning system.
-In contrast, the 440 consists of a tensioning system that requires a T-wrench.
-This is the only difference between the two, meaning that the 440E is a replacement of the 440.
+However, one notable difference between the two is that the 440E includes an on-board toolless tensioning system.
+In contrast, the 440 has a tensioning system that requires a T-wrench.
+This is the only difference between the two, meaning that the 440E is a replacement for the 440.

 At a Glance

 Let’s look at the key points of each product.

 Overview of the Husqvarna 440:

 The Husqvarna 440 is an affordable, efficient, and lightweight chainsaw.
 It is 18 inches long and features a 2.4 horsepower X-Torq.
 It uses less energy and reduces emissions, which is better for the environment and your budget.
 At the same time, it is powerful enough for light to medium sawing.

 In addition to the power and energy savings, the 440 includes a LowVib antivibration system.
 This system reduces the vibration from the machine.
 As a result, you should be able to wield the chainsaw for longer periods without fatigue.

 To make the 440 even easier to use, it also includes an Air Injection Centrifugal air system.
 This removes large debris before it touches the filter.
 The system elongates the filter’s life, and you don’t have to change it as often.
 Similarly, it includes a snap-lock cylinder cover, which makes changing spark plugs and cleaning easy.